There are several indicators that can help determine if one is suffering from alcoholism:

 (1) How severe is the alcoholism?

 (2) What is the person’s overall general health?

 There is an educational component that is part of the beginning of outpatient alcohol abuse treatment where the patient is educated about the disorder.
 The individual is then taught to recognize and be aware of possible triggers that can lead to a drink.
 Alternative strategies are taught and reviewed to avoid picking up a drink.
 The key is that sobriety is maintained one day at a time and it is often recommended that the individual seek out an adjunct therapy of a support group (e.g. AA group).

-Alcohol abuse like many other disorders often come with co-occuring emotional disorders.
-For example, derpession and anxiety often go along with this disorder.
-In order for treatment to be most effective, anxiety, depression, and other mood disorders are usually best addressed after the individual has been successful at mantaining sobriety for a period of time.
+Alcohol abuse like many other disorders often come with co-occurring emotional disorders.
+For example, depression and anxiety often go along with this disorder.
+In order for treatment to be most effective, anxiety, depression, and other mood disorders are usually best addressed after the individual has been successful at maintaining sobriety for a period of time.

-Please call our office at 410-343-9756 or complete the form on the top-right of this page for more information on assessment and treatment of alcohol abuse and dependence.
+Please call our office at (410) 343-9756 for more information on assessment and treatment of alcohol abuse and dependence.